CBZ-D-velop/SSL-Certification-As-Service/README.md

 * CICD contains now a "publish" stage, GitLab Release will be create on "main", and certificates will be publish on "main" to, based on timestamp
 * You can edit the CICD to change the publish output and set "latest" version for crypto material
 * CICD push to a private remote Nexus, so ${VERSION-TIMESTAMP} is used for identification

+### 2024-06-17: Reworks and automation

+* Repos now use custom genetation to create certification pipeline
+* Added detect secret to the CI
+* Added Mardown/YAML/Ansible/secret steps to the pipeline
+* Fixed and edited vars to follow new guidelines
+* Fix bundles and ZIP content to the crypt process

 ## Authors